 Give the flour mixture (batter) a little stir and then slowly ladle some into the skillet.
 Remember this is a crepe so it needs to be thin but make sure you put enough into the pan to cover the entire bottom of the pan.
-Tilt the skillet in a circle like motion to distribute the batter as you ladle in to ensure a thin layer.
+Tilt the skillet in a circular motion to distribute the batter as you ladle to ensure a thin layer.
 This is kind of like making an omelet but thinner.
 Yeah I bet you can guess that the thinness of this dish is key.
 It is also important because the thinner you make it, the more crispy the edges will be and crispy is a good thing here.

 Cover the pan with a lid and let it cook for about 30 seconds to one minute or until set.